CityOfZion/neo-privatenet-docker/README.md

 If you call ./create_wallet.sh or ./docker_run_and_create_wallet.sh, it will create 2 files in your current directory :

-- `neo-privnet.wallet` : a wallet you can use with neo-python
+- `neo-privnet.wallet`: a wallet you can use with neo-python
-- `neo-privnet.wif` : a wif private key you can import into other clients (neo-gui for exemple).
+- `neo-privnet.wif`: a wif private key you can import into other clients (neo-gui for example).

 Those files will get you access to the wallet containing all the NEOs of your private network.